Robin and I arrived at the Empire State Railway Museum which was closed but we looked around the grounds.

-The museum is the owner of several pieces of vintage railway equipment, including former LS&I No. 23, a 2-8-0 steam locomotive being restored to operating service in conjunction with the Catskill Mountain Railroad in Kingston, New York.
+The museum is the owner of several pieces of vintage railway equipment, including former Lake Superior and Ishpeming 2-8-0 23, being restored to operating service in conjunction with the Catskill Mountain Railroad in Kingston, New York.

-Additionally, the museum owns two former D&H and B&M wooden baggage cars, a 1926 Ex-CV Auto Carrier Car, and a steel Ex-New Haven caboose, which are in storage on the museum's siding in Phoenicia, New York.
-The railroad equipment is not restored, and is not open to the public.
+Additionally, the museum owns two former Delaware and Hudson and Boston and Maine wooden baggage cars, a 1926 former Central Vermont Auto Carrier Car and a steel former New Haven caboose, which are in storage on the museum's siding in Phoenicia.
+The railroad equipment is not restored and is not open to the public.

-Finally, the museum owns an Ex-NYC No. 519, Ex-D&H No. 154 type D-74 heavyweight diner, the Lion Gardiner, which is in derelict storage outside of Kingston, New York.
+Finally, the museum owns former New York Central 519, former Delaware and Hudson D-74 heavyweight diner 154 "The Lion Gardiner" which is in derelict storage outside of Kingston.

 The museum was also the publisher of the Annual Guide to Tourist Railroads and Museums until the 2006 edition, the 41st.
 The guide is now published exclusively by Kalmbach Publishing.

-The museum is staffed entirely by volunteers.My visit
+The museum is staffed entirely by volunteers.Our visit

-The Phoenicia Station of the Ulster & Delaware Railway.
+The Phoenicia station of the Ulster & Delaware Railway built in 1899.

 A flat car.